They are thread-like structures in which DNA is tightly packed within the nucleus.

 A father will pass his condition on to all his daughters and none of his sons.
 However, these are rare events because the presence of dominant genetic abnormalities dramatically reduces reproductive opportunities.

-Occasionally, a nondisjunction event during meiosis leads to aneuploidy: the fertilized egg has an irregular set of chromosomes with some present in multiple copies or totally absent.
+Occasionally, a nondisjunction event during meiosis leads to aneuploidy: the fertilized egg has an irregular set of chromosomes with some present in multiple copies or absent.